 M/s.
 SRBC & Co.
-LLP Chartered Accountants was appointed as the Statutory Auditorsfor a period of five years commencing from the 34th AGM until the conclusion ofthe 39th AGM.
+LLP Chartered Accountants were appointed as the StatutoryAuditors for a period of have years commencing from the 34th AGM until the conclusion ofthe 39th AGM.

 As required under the Listing Regulations M/s.
-SRBC & Co.
-LLP the auditors haveconfirmed that they hold a valid certificate issued by the Peer Review Board of theInstitute of Chartered Accountants of India.
+SRBC & Co LLP the auditors haveconfirmed that they hold a valid certificate issued by the Peer Review Board of theInstitute of Chartered Accountants of India.

 In terms of Section 148 of the Companies Act 2013 read with the Companies (CostRecords and Audit) Amendment Rules 2014 M/s.
-Dhananjay V. Joshi & Associates CostAccountants Pune have been appointed as the Cost Auditors of the company for FY 2018-19.
+Dhananjay V. Joshi & Associates CostAccountants Pune have been appointed as the Cost Auditors of the company for FY 2020-21.

-In accordance with the provisions of Section 204 of the Companies Act 2013 and TheCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the companyhas appointed M/s.
-SVD & Associates Company Secretaries Pune to undertake theSecretarial Audit of the company for FY 2018-19.
+In accordance with the provisions of Section 204 of the Companies Act 2013 and theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the companyhas appointed M/s.
+SVD & Associates Company Secretaries Pune to undertake theSecretarial Audit of the company for FY 2020-21.
 The Secretarial Audit Report for thecompany and its material subsidiary for FY 2019-20 is annexed as Annexure - 5(a) &5(b) on respectively on page nos.
 98.

 Awards and Recognition